gustavo-hos/TennisGame/README.md

-This is an implementation of Tennis Kata, in which the mains goal remains in creating a score system for a tennis game.
+This is an implementation of the Tennis Kata, with the main goal being the creation of a scoring system for a tennis game.

 ### Rules details: